mannatgupta146/Express-your-feelings/readme.md

 ## Screenshots
 ![Screenshot of Express Your Feelings](image.png)

 This screenshot provides a quick visual overview of how the "Express Your Feelings" animation appears in a browser.
-Feel free to replace it with a more relevant or updated screenshot based on your setup.

 ## Benefits